eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

+Sets of skills for generic data science roles:
 + skill set:
 	- Understand data landscape i.e tooling, tech stack, source systems etc. and work closely with the data Engineering team to improve the data collection and quality.
 	- Ability to define and spot macro and micro levels trends with statistical significance on a regular basis and understand key drivers driving those trends.